Income tax: Early examples

-The first income tax is generally attributed to Egypt.
+In 9 CE, Emperor Wang Mang of the Xin dynasty (9 to 23 CE) established the first income tax through a 10% tax of net earnings from wild herb and fruit collection, fishing, shepherding, and various nonagricultural activities and forms of trading.
+People were obligated to report their taxes to the government and officials would audit these reports.
+The penalty for evading this tax was one year of hard labor and confiscation of the entirety of a person's property.
+Because it caused popular discontent, this income tax was abolished in 22 CE.

 In the early days of the Roman Republic, public taxes consisted of modest assessments on owned wealth and property.
 The tax rate under normal circumstances was 1% and sometimes would climb as high as 3% in situations such as war.
 These modest taxes were levied against land, homes and other real estate, slaves, animals, personal items and monetary wealth.
 The more a person had in property, the more tax they paid.
 Taxes were collected from individuals.

-In the year 10 AD, Emperor Wang Mang of the Xin Dynasty instituted an unprecedented income tax, at the rate of 10 percent of profits, for professionals and skilled labor.
-He was overthrown 13 years later in 23 AD and earlier policies were restored during the reestablished Han Dynasty which followed.

 One of the first recorded taxes on income was the Saladin tithe introduced by Henry II in 1188 to raise money for the Third Crusade.
 The tithe demanded that each layperson in England and Wales be taxed one tenth of their personal income and moveable property.

 In 1641, Portugal introduced a personal income tax called the décima.